Dear Outer Cape friends (and the rest of yooz who live where city folk have country homes),

 To the Parks Department, thank you for maintaining our green spaces.
 Always, but especially now.

 I'm headed to SXSWEdu in Austin, next week.
-And I’m nervous that I’ll feel like an interloper at a banquet for the educational industrial complex.
+And I’m nervous that I’ll feel like an interloper at a banquet for the education industrial complex.
 I’ve been the lucky teacher who has always had the lead role in the design of my classroom—the curriculum, materials, pedagogy, methods, relationships, values, norms, and expectations.
 In recent years, however, it’s felt more and more like a radical act, to be the master of my own domain.
 In an era where the phrase “education reform” has been co-opted by market-forces—testing companies, data collectors, producers of packaged curricula, programs and materials—it feels like everybody who has ever gone to school wants to instruct teachers on their instruction.
 Some mean well.
 Some are in it for the money.
 Some both.

 I’ve got a different idea.
 And maybe it sounds simplistic or idealistic.
 Compensate teachers like other professionals, like dentists and insurance agents and scientists.
 Choose the best, brightest and most creative for this critically important job.
 Pay for it with budgets now used to support top-down, administration-heavy systems, budgets now used to pay for the huge costs associated with standardized testing, budgets now used to purchase packaged, scripted curricula and programs selected by those outside the classroom.
 Create lots of time and space for national networks of teachers to share best practices, observations, lessons and materials.
 Put teacher voices first, in every discussion of education reform.
 Treat us like the professionals and experts we are.